 Paris and other major French cities were hit by a wave of strikes and demonstrations on Wednesday (13 November).

-Paris and other major French cities were hit by a wave of strikes and demonstrations on Wednesday (13 November).
+Background: Paris and other major French cities were hit by a wave of strikes and demonstrations on Wednesday (13 November).
 The strikers included newspaper, hospital, customs and social security workers, responding to a call from the Communist-led C.G.T. trade union group.

 The strike of printers and journalists left the country without nationally circulated newspapers, and industrial action by journalists at the state-controlled radio and television network (O.R.T.F.) reduced news broadcasts to a minimum.